 What is a Union?

 Unions are meant to represent a group of workers collectively.
 Essentially, they organize workers and help negotiate with the management of a company (or companies) for items like pay, benefits, hours, and more.
-Remember, strikes only impact unions.
-So, if you aren’t a member of a union, you don’t have to worry about a strike.
+Strikes typically only impact union members, so non-members are not technically on strike, however, some non-union employees who will eventually be allowed to join the union might also part take so as to avoid any situations in the future.

 A union strike happens when the union and management are unable to negotiate to meet one another’s needs.
-At this point workers, walk off the job and picket with the hope of negotiating more favourable conditions.
-This can be a hard step to take – not only does your employer lose money, but you won’t be paid for the missed hours either.
+At this point workers, walk off the job and picket (protest, carry signs, walk around the building where employees, management or customers might enter and exit) with the hope of negotiating more favourable conditions.
+This can be a hard step to take because not only does the employer lose money, but the employee is not paid for the missed hours either.

 It stops… Sort of.
-You will receive any pay owed to you by your employer for previously worked hours, but following that you will no longer be paid by your employer for the duration of the strike.
-Basically, as long as you are away from work your employer will not pay you.
+Employees will receive any pay owed to them by their employer for previously worked hours, but once that has been paid out, the employee is no longer entitled to be paid by the employer for the duration of the strike.

 Of course, there are a few rules involved.
 First, you must perform picketing duties as a requirement of membership.
 Second, you must follow the guidelines of the strike as set out by your union.
-If you’re not picketing, you won’t be paid by the union.
+If you’re not picketing, you won’t be paid by the union, or nearly as much as the active strikers.

 The reason strike pay is tax-free because of a Supreme Court decision in 1990.
 The Supreme Court ruled that strike pay is not income because it is meant to sustain a labourer during a strike, not replace a full income.